-Professor, Department of Anthropology; Member, Latin American Studies
+Associate Dean, College of Humanities and Sciences; Professor, Department of Anthropology; Member, Latin American Studies

 John Douglas is anthropological archaeologist with diverse experiences and interests.
 He began teaching at The University of Montana in 1991, after earning a doctorate at the University of Arizona in 1990.
 Major, long-standing areas of expertise are the native people and prehistory of Northwest Mexico and the U.S. Southwest.
 He has been a pioneer in examining the archaeology of northeast Sonora and southeast Arizona in the context of late prehistoric social complexity, particularly in considering the effects of the site of Paquimé in northwest Chihuahua on these areas west of the Continental Divide.
-More broadly, one of the major transformations of the human condition was the development of hierarchical groups.
+More broadly, one of the major transformations of the human condition was the development of hierarchical societies.
 The one centered at Paquimé is one the three most important in the U.S. Southwest-Northwest Mexico, the others being Chaco Canyon and the Hohokam.
-Much of John Douglas' published research on the region focuses on interactions and exchange systems between societies of varying scales in the region, addressing questions of how "cores" and "peripheries" emerge in agricultural societies.
+Much of John Douglas' research on the region focuses on interactions and exchange systems between societies of varying scales in the region, addressing questions of how "cores" and "peripheries" emerge in agricultural societies.

 Additionally, John Douglas has participated in a range of other archaeological undertakings.
 From 1988 to 2009, he participated in fieldwork and analyses for the lower Amazon Basin Project, working with sites ranging from the Paleoindian period to protohistoric chiefdoms in Brazil.
 In 2000 to 2001, he co-taught a field school at the historic mining town of Virginia City, Montana while developing a preservation plan.
 John has also been part of excavation and survey teams in California, Washington, a Neanderthal site in southwest France, and a stone age site in the Congo Basin.